TACC-Cloud/agave-docs/docs/agave/guides/files/files-publishing.rst

 Publishing data
 ===============

 Tapis (Agave) provides multiple ways to share your data with your colleagues and the general public.
 In addition to the standard permission model enabling you to share your data with one or more authenticated users within the Platform, you also have the ability to publish your data and make it available via an unauthenticated public URL.
-Unlike traditional web and cloud hosting, your data remains in its original location and is served in situ by Agave upon user request.
+Unlike traditional web and cloud hosting, your data remains in its original location and is served in situ by Tapis (Agave) upon user request.

 Publishing a file for folder is simply a matter of granting the special ``public`` user ``READ`` permission on a file or folder.
 Similar to the way listings and permissions are exposed through unique paths in the Files API, published data is served from a custom ``/files/v2/download`` path.
 The public data URLs have the following structure: